KNg-02/VITAL-Document-Data-Analysis/README.md

 * Agency

     * The agency that the received documents belong to.
-Being a top-level variable, we will focus on this column more than vendors.
+Being a top-level variable, we will focus on this column first before vendors.

 * Vendor

-    * The categories within each agency that supply documents of varying amounts.
+    * The suppliers assigned to each agency that provide documents of varying amounts to them.

-* Year/Month/Date
+* Year/Month

-    * Drilled up from the date, tracks the total amount of documents received/digitised/returned over given years/months.
+    * Tracks the total amount of documents received/digitised/returned over given years/months.

 <h2 align="center">Quick Overview of Insights</h2>